jamland/samplescope/README.md

 # Samplescope

+(Download Samplescope for Mac OS)[https://github.com/jamland/samplescope/releases/tag/v1.2.8]

+## Simply
-Simply: Samplescope is app to search audio samples over internet
+Samplescope is app to search audio samples over internet

+## Detailed
-Detailed: There are 2 main stimulus for this app:
+There are 2 main stimulus for this app:

 - Give a user a simple (quick and easy) way to search over online samples
 - Research the field of available online audio resources.